Skip to content

 DAY 1 – Drive, then Hike Half-way

 We left Salt Lake around 8a for the 4-hour drive to Pinedale.
-The plan for today was to grab lunch in town, swing in to the Great Outdoor Shop for the latest on conditions and then make it to Seneca Lake, the half-way point to Titcomb, by dinner.
+The plan for today was to grab lunch in town, swing in to the Great Outdoor Shop for the latest on route conditions and then make it to Seneca Lake, the half-way point to Titcomb, by dinner.

 The good weather faded fast and by 2:30p, it started raining as we left the Elkhart Park trailhead.